-2017 CITYPLAN
+2018 CITYPLAN

 BRC consists of the main camping area formed by a series of concentric and radial streets, and an "open playa" reserved for art installations.
-The BLM establishes a buffer zone on the playa around the event site-no camping is allowed in this area.
-The 2017 BRC plan will be posted before the event at http://burningman.org/event/black-rock-city-guide/.
+BLM establishes a buffer zone on the playa around the event site-no camping is allowed in this area.
+The 2018 BRC plan will be posted before the event at burningman.org/event/black-rock-city-guide/.
 You will receive a BRC map at the Greeter's station when you arrive.

-CIVIC PLAZAS
+PLAZAS

-Civic Plazas are located on either side of the city at 3:00 & 9:00 on Breath Street.
+Plazas are located on either side of the city at 3:00 & 9:00 on Bender Street.
 These are mini civic centers with art installations, service camps, First Aid Stations and Black Rock Ranger Outposts.
-These Plazas are public gathering spaces, and theme camps encircling the Plazas are encouraged to participate creatively in making these spaces inviting.
-Mid-city rings of plazas are located on Genuflect Street at 3:00, 4:30, 7:30, and 9:00, and on Inspirit Street at 6:00.
-Arctica ice sales are stationed at Genuflect at 3:00 and 9:00.
+A mid-city ring of plazas are located on Gort Street at 3:00, 4:30, 7:30, and 9:00, and on Iron Giant Street at 6:00.
+These Plazas are public gathering spaces encircled by creative and inviting theme camps.
+Arctica ice sales are stationed at Gort at 3:00 and 9:00.